Singular stochastic control problems motivated by the optimal sustainable exploitation of an ecosystem: Introduction

-In the references discussed in the previous paragraph, discounting (a) guarantees the well-posedness of the control problems studied in the sense that the corresponding value functions are finite, and (b) respects the time-value of payoffs, which is a cornerstone of traditional economics and finance: a reward received today is preferable to the same reward received at some future time.
-However, to the best of our understanding, there is no solid economic theory on how to determine a discounting rate that is suitable for applications arising in the context of optimal harvesting.
-Furthermore, performance criteria that involve discounting can be viewed as ``unfair'' if one considers the utilities enjoyed by successive generations because they assign weights to payoffs arising from inter-temporal choices that are exponentially decreasing over time.

-On the other hand, ergodic criteria assign the same weight to the payoffs received by any generation, which makes them preferable when considering sustainable optimisation.
-From this perspective, the pathwise criterion is of particular interest because humanity will ever experience only one sample path.
-Mindful of such considerations, Hening, Nguyen, Ungureanu and Wong~\cite{HNUW}, and Alvarez and Hening~\cite{AH} introduce and solve the special cases of the problems we study here that arise if $h = 0$.
-In particular, Alvarez and Hening~\cite{AH} followed the approach of Karatzas~\cite{Kar} and solved the problems they consider by constructing a suitable solution to the problems' associated HJB equation.
-We solve the more general problems we consider here by following the same approach.
-In generalising the special cases arising when $h=0$, our main contributions include (a) the determination of sufficiently general assumptions on $h$ that give rise to threshold optimal strategies without making extra assumptions on the data $b$ and $\sigma$ of the underlying diffusion, and (b) the derivation of an explicit solution to the problems' HJB equation that is way more complicated than the one associated with the special case arising when $h=0$ because, e.g., it involves the integral equation (\ref{Theta}) instead of an algebraic equation (see also Remark~\ref{rem:AH19} below).
-Relative to the problem involving a pathwise performance criterion, the analysis presented in Alvarez and Hening~\cite{AH} as well as here, which is in the so-called monotone follower singular stochastic control setting, has been influenced by Jack and Zervos~\cite{JZ} who consider a fundamentally different setting that involves two-sided rather than one-sided control action.
+We solve the control problems that we consider by deriving explicit solutions to their corresponding HJB equations.
+In generalising the special cases arising when $h=0$ and $k$ is constant, our main contributions include (a) the determination of sufficiently general assumptions on the functions $h$ and $k$ that give rise to threshold optimal strategies without making extra assumptions on the data $b$ and $\sigma$ of the underlying diffusion, and (b) the derivation of explicit solutions to the problems' HJB equations that are way more complicated than the ones associated with the special case arising when $h=0$ and $k$ is constant (e.g., we are faced with integral equations, such as (\ref{Xi}), instead of algebraic equations, such as the one in Remark~\ref{rem:AH19} from Alvarez and Hening~\cite{AH22}).

-The paper is organized as follows.
-In Section~\ref{pr-form}, we introduce the ergodic singular stochastic control problem that we solve and present three examples satisfying the assumptions that we make.
-In Section~\ref{HJB-solution}, we derive the solution to the problems' HJB equation that characterises the optimal strategy by solving a suitable free-boundary problem.
-Finally, we fully characterise the solution to both of the ergodic control problems in Section~\ref{P-solution}.